 In 2026, when modern bikes and scooters are increasingly made with lightweight fibre and expensive plastic components, a standard policy often falls short.
 Zero depreciation in bike insurance is the ultimate upgrade that ensures your insurer pays the full price for part replacements, rather than making you pay for the "age" of your vehicle out of your own pocket.

-It is a high-value add-on cover for your comprehensive policy that eliminates depreciation deductions during a claim settlement.
+It is a high-value bike insurance add-on cover for your comprehensive bike insurance policy that eliminates depreciation deductions during a claim settlement.
 In a standard plan, insurers deduct a percentage of the part's value based on its age.
 With zero depreciation, the insurer ignores this wear-and-tear factor and pays the current market price for the replaced parts.
 This is also commonly known as bumper-to-bumper cover or 0-dep insurance for a bike.

 | Part Material | Standard Policy Deduction | Zero Dep Insurance Deduction |